dikshit-samantaray/project2/README.md

 # New Project

-This project was create dfrom local system.
+This project was created from local system.